 Breakfast with the Stars

-For the first time, guests are invited to enjoy a special Breakfast with the Stars hosted by Mayor Sylvester Turner in the Legacy Room at City Hall on Saturday, April 7 at 9am.
+For the second year, guests are invited to enjoy a special Breakfast with the Stars hosted by Mayor Sylvester Turner in the Legacy Room at City Hall on Saturday, March 30 at 9am.

-You’ll have a chance to take photos with characters that include members like PAW Patrol, Teenage Mutant Ninja Turtles, Curious George, and a Power Ranger, plus Ronald McDonald and his friends Grimace, Hamburglar and Birdie.
+You’ll have a chance to take photos with characters like Teenage Mutant Ninja Turtles, Chase and Skye from PAW Patrol, Daniel Tiger, and Princess Pesto, plus Ronald McDonald and his friends Grimace, Hamburglar and Birdie.

 The World’s Biggest PlayPlace